Hiking the Kulanaʻahane Trail to the Moanalua Saddle on Oʻahu, Hawaiʻi

 When the Moanalua Valley has been receiving enough rain, the stream may be flowing, which can make for a beautiful place to cool off on a hot day.

-However, I caution against swimming if the water isn’t moving because of leptospirosis that is found in many streams across Hawaiʻi.
+However, I caution against swimming if the water isn’t moving because of the infectious Leptospirosis, which is found in many streams across Hawaiʻi.

 Kulanaʻahane Trail